 I talked about the significance of these words in the previous post so I won’t go over it again this time.
 However, I will point out that vaulted archways and cellars are where prostitutes hung out in Rome.
 The reason I try to point this out to many Christians is because there is much more to what is being said than, “don’t have sex until you get married”.
 This has absolutely nothing to do with sex before marriage.
 It has to do with a direct act of disrespect toward God.

-There are 613 laws and commandments and I have not found a single one about having sex before marriage, but there is one for prostitution.
+There are 613 laws and commandments and I have only found one about having sex before marriage,

 “Do not prostitute thy daughter, to cause her to be a whore; lest the land fall to whoredom, and the land become full of wickedness.” – Leviticus 19:29

 Before I drive home my theory, which is just that, a theory.
 I want to point out another strange rule that appears involving divorce.
 The confusion comes from the English definition for fornication.